Organizations with machine learning capabilities can find great value in entering Mila’s partnership program.

 More than 176 Mila interns have worked in Quebec companies since 2018 to help them make the shift towards AI.

-Mila has completed over 112 projects with various organizations to help them accelerate the development and deployment of AI in their products and services.
+Mila has completed 112 projects with various organizations to help them accelerate the development and deployment of AI in their products and services.

 Several opportunities to recruit from our community of approximately 800 master's, doctoral and post-doctoral students (job and internship fairs, online job portal).